Disgraced N'western coach is volunteering for his kids' HS team, and the school's defense of him is pathetic

 As if those requirements magically erased what Fitzgerald is accused of.

 No one should want anything to do with anybody connected to Northwestern’s athletic department right now, especially allowing a man who worked within an athletic department that’s facing similar accusations in other programs.
-It’s why the decision to keep Fizgerald’s staff in place was proof that Northwestern is a joke.
+It’s why the decision to keep Fitzgerald’s staff in place was proof that Northwestern is a joke.
 That was further proven when some of those holdovers wore “Cats against the world” shirts — featuring Fitzgerald’s No. 51 from his playing days — as they tried to turn a man who “allegedly” has victims, into a victim.

 You would expect these types of shenanigans from a high school football powerhouse in Texas, not some expensive academy in the wealthy suburbs of Chicago.